So you wanted the long version? Here we go.

 The Pipeline Program is a year-long program that includes several components.

 Pipeline Summer Institute (PSI) - The Pipeline Program provides orientation to the world of graduate education through a six-week summer research institute at the CUNY Graduate Center.
 In the summer institute, fellows take a research seminar in either the social sciences or the humanities designed to introduce them to graduate-level work and research skills.
 They also take courses on critical thinking and writing, Grad School 101, and intensive GRE preparation.
 An important outcome of the PSI is the drafting of a research statement that forms the foundation of later activities.
+The PSI runs from June 1 through July 12 for the 2019-2020 cohort.

 Monthly Colloquia - In the fall and spring semesters, fellows attend monthly colloquia at the Graduate Center focused on the graduate admissions process.
 They also work in small peer mentoring groups led by MAGNET fellows (these fellows are Graduate Center doctoral students who are also from underrepresented groups).
 We try to provide as much overlap between the academic discipline of the Pipeline students and MAGNET mentors.